-11.4.1 Without derogating from the Board's general power under the Plan, in the event of any M&A Transaction, the Board shall be entitled (but not obliged), at its sole discretion, to determine any of the following: (i) provide for an assumption or exchange of Options and/or Shares for options and/or shares and/or other securities or rights of the Successor Company or parent or affiliate thereof; and/or (ii) provide for an exchange of Options or Shares for a monetary compensation (including for avoidance of doubt a cash-out of the Options for the net value (i.e., a cashless exercise)); and/or (iii) determine that any or all unvested Options and un-exercised vested Options shall expire on the date of such M&A Transaction unless an exercise notice was submitted prior to the M&A Transaction; and/or (iv) determine that the exchange, assumption, conversion or purchase detailed above will be made subject to any payment or escrow arrangement, or any other arrangement determined within the scope of the M&A Transaction in relation to other shares of the Company.
+11.4.1 Without derogating from the Board's general power under the Plan, in the event of any M&A Transaction, the Board shall be entitled (but not obliged), at its sole discretion, to determine any of the following: (i) provide for an assumption or exchange of Options and/or Shares for options and/or other securities or rights of the Successor Company or parent or affiliate thereof; and/or (ii) provide for an exchange of Options or Shares for a monetary compensation (including for avoidance of doubt a cash-out of the Options for the net value (i.e., a cashless exercise)); and/or (iii) determine that any or all unvested Options and un-exercised vested Options shall expire on the date of such M&A Transaction unless an exercise notice was submitted prior to the M&A Transaction; and/or (iv) determine that the exchange, assumption, conversion or purchase detailed above will be made subject to any payment or escrow arrangement, or any other arrangement determined within the scope of the M&A Transaction in relation to other shares of the Company.
 In the case of assumption and/or substitution of Options, appropriate adjustments shall be made so as to reflect such action and all other terms and conditions of the Option Agreements shall remain substantially unchanged, including but not limited to the vesting schedule, all subject to the determination of the Board, which determination shall be at its sole discretion and final.
-The grant of any substitutes for the Options and/or Shares to Participants further to a M&A Transaction, as provided in this section, shall be considered as full compliance with the terms of this Plan.
-The value of the exchanged Options and/or Shares pursuant to this section 11.4 shall be determined in good faith solely by the Board, based among others on the Fair Market Value, and its decision shall be final and binding on all the Participants.
+The grant of any substitutes for the Options and/or Shares pursuant to this section 11.4 shall be determined in good faith solely by the Board, based among others on the Fair Market Value, and its decision shall be final and binding on all the Participants.